AreYSerious/VintageTranslation/README.md

 The translated files can be grabbed by mod authors from this [Dropbox page](https://www.dropbox.com/scl/fo/q7u3idxz3edsytki8n6m4/h?dl=0&rlkey=mc3xn22a49qwrjp5cmx1he0ay).
 (The up-to-date translations are being updated daily as well.
 No LIVE updates)

-Manual uploads or updates are still possible with the Discord bot.
-More on that later.

 ### Uploading translations

 If your mod has already translated files you need to manually add them to the crowdin project.